 Generative AI is a type of artificial intelligence (AI) that uses machine learning algorithms to produce or remix content based on prompts inputted by the user.
 It is a rapidly evolving technology that impacts the way we create content and solve problems.
 Some well-known tools include the text generators ChatGPT and Google's Gemini (was Bard), and the image generators DALL-E 2 and Midjourney.
-Boston College provides students, faculty and staff with access to Microsoft Copilot in a protected environment, see our Microsoft Copilot FAQs.
+Boston College provides students, faculty and staff with access to Microsoft Copilot and Google Gemini in a protected environment.

 When you are using these tools, it is important to think critically and evaluate the reliability, accuracy and context of the content generated.
 Below are some pros and cons to consider.